wifisensing/PicoScenes-Manual/source/matlab.rst

     #.
 Double-click the selected .csi file in MATLAB Current Folder;
     #.
 Drag'n'Drop one or multiple .csi files into MATLAB Command Window;
     #.
-Open .csi FileBatchLoader APP, a MATLAB APP, click 'Select .csi Files' and choose .csi files or directories.
+Open `CSI File Batch Loader` App, a MATLAB App, click 'Select .csi files' and select the .csi files or the directories containing .csi files;
     #. run ``opencsi(FILE_PATH)``

-After parsing, you will see bundles with the same names as the .csi files in the MATLAB Workspace.
+After parsing, you will see bundles with the same names as the .csi files in MATLAB Workspace.

 Data Structure
 ----------------------

-The parsing has two stages, namely the Raw Parsing and Bundled Parsing.
+The PMT parses the .csi files in two stages, the Raw Parsing and Bundled Parsing.
-    - The Raw Parsing: PMT first parses the per-CSI measurement into each MATLAB `cell` and :math:`N` CSI measurements corresponds to :math:`N` cells.
-This level of parsing is mandatory for upper-level processing.
-However, continuous CSI measurement are scattered into each MATLAB cell, which is not convenient for further analysis.
+    - The Raw Parsing: PMT first parses the per-CSI measurement into a MATLAB `cell`.
+If a .csi file contains :math:`N` CSI measurements, the Raw Parsing will produce a measurement cell array with :math:`N` elements.
+This parsing level is mandatory for next-level processing.
+However, CSI measurements being separated in MATLAB cells is apparently not convenient for further analysis.
-    - The Bundle Parsing: To overcome the inconveniences of the Raw Parsing, PMT will try to merge the cells into one unified structure--much easier for analysis.
-However, this stage may fail, if there are `outliers`.
+    - The Bundled Parsing: To overcome the inconveniences of the Raw Parsing, PMT tries to merge the cells into a unified structure--much easier for analysis.
+However, the merging may fail if the internal data structure are different across all measurements.

 In the following, we briefly introduce the data structures of raw version and the bundled version.